What Is Variation Theory? A Guide For Teachers

 The opposite is the case with the second representation where there are 5 groups of 7 on the horizontal and 7 groups of 5.
 Such activities will aid in students’ understanding of the difference in visual representation when the same numbers are used as multiplicand and multiplier across two different equations.

 Number examples: fractions, ratio and proportion

 This series of questions is designed to link all the above areas of fraction as well as ratio.
 This is important as the connections between percentages and ratio can be missed and so more time than needed is used to teach the concept of ratio.

 The following task comes from @J0shMartin and his contribution to Craig Barton’s Variation Theory website.
-Although this is predominantly a secondary-based website, there are some examples that are relevant to KS2.
+Although this is predominantly a high school-based website, there are some examples that are relevant to elementary school.
 The following task requires students to notice patterns when converting between measurements (something students should have some understanding of doing BEFORE they embark on this task).